PepaPanda/menumetrics-frontend/README.md

 ---

-## 🧪 Ideas I would like to but couldn't realize in time because I do everything late
+## 🧪 Ideas I would like to but couldn't realize in time

-- FE Form validation and error messages
+- Better FE Form validation and error messages
-- Better decomposition of components into standalone functions, custom hooks
 - darkmode
-- Pre-select restaurant in menuitem detail by url params (this would be a game changer)
 - Overall styling is very simple, would like to improve on that
 - Loading wheel
-- Error handling/popups and infoboxes - at the moment, there is pretty much nothing
-- For simplicity, I'm reloading after posting.
-This is unnecessary.
-- Load data on first load.
-Then save in context / localstorage

 ---